rahul-theroboticist/rahulweb/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a robotics researcher and freelance robotics educator.
+I am a robotics engineer and freelance robotics educator.
 I enjoy conducting user case studies and finding better solutions for existing problems in the robotics field.
 I'm also passionate about building end-to-end systems that integrates learning algorithms, perception, planning, and control for real-world applications.

 I am an aspiring full-stack roboticist.
 Since my undergraduate studies, I have been exploring the world of robotics.
 With a B.Tech in mechatronics engineering and MSc by research (MRes) in robotics, I had worked in different areas of robotics research namely aerial robotics, unmanned surface vehicles, continuum robotics and more recently in human-robot interaction.